 Bottom Line on Best Power Strips

-That said, for the money, the TP-Link Kasa is a great unit for whom value may not represent the highest consideration.
-We very much liked its flat/angled cord, its roominess and heft, as well as the inclusion of USB ports (though not controllable).
-Further, we felt that the TP-Link offered the greatest app flexibility and best user experience — all for a price.
+That said, for those less sensitive to price, the TP-Link Kasa is a great unit.
+We very much liked its flat/angled cord, its roominess and heft, as well as the inclusion of USB ports, though not controllable.
+Further, we felt that the TP-Link offered the greatest app flexibility and best user experience — all for a price!

-As a final note, we began our work based upon our interest in controlling vampire load.
-However, we became impressed with the ability to use our best power strips for control of lighting and other devices.
-This ability should prove all the more powerful by adding further devices available for expansion from companies such as Geeni and WETON.
+As a final note, we began our work based upon a desire to help our customers avoid vampire load.
+However, while evaluating, we became impressed with the ability to use the best power strips for control of lighting and other devices.
+This ability should prove all the more powerful by adding further devices available for expansion, in particular from companies such as Geeni and WETON.